Important Information & Documents

 The school has strong links with the annual Sheffield Children’s Festival and a close association with several local artists who regularly work on projects with our children, both in and out of school.

 Children are offered a range of opportunity to develop the skills of Design and Technology throughout their time in the infant school.

 They undertake projects in each year group which involve designing and making using a variety of materials, tools and techniques to produce such things as pop-up cards, puppets, musical instruments and moving models, toys or vehicles for instance.
 Food technology such as baking and cookery is also an element of design and technology.

 The school has a dedicated children’s kitchen and all children have regular opportunities in which to make use of its facilities - often to prepare and cook the fruit and vegetables grown in the school’s own garden.

-All classes in Key Stage One have three timetabled sessions of Physical Education weekly incorporating aspects of gymnastics, games and dance.
+All classes in Key Stage One have two timetabled sessions of Physical Education weekly incorporating aspects of gymnastics, games and dance.
 Our commitment to at least two hours of quality PE weekly has gained the school national recognition in the award of ‘Activemark’ and local recognition in the award of the ‘School Sports Partnership Gold Award.’